giorbismiguel/giorbismiguel/README.md

 First of all, I love writing code.
 Ever since I wrote my first C ++ program and manipulated it to produce the desired result, I have been obsessed with the idea of ​​using software to solve practical problems.
 Software engineering is an endless puzzle that I am passionately committed to solving.
 I believe in the power of programming to transform and improve the lives of people around the world.

 For my first professional contract, I had the opportunity to implement a CRM .
 My second contract consisted of architecture an existing business model using the best tools and the best performance at that time.
 This contract quickly turned into a full-time offer and since then I have been expanding my role as a software engineer.
-Today, I am a senior engineer at [Dofleini](https://www.linkedin.com/company/dofleini/mycompany/).
+Today, I am a senior engineer at [Agile Dream Teams](https://www.linkedin.com/company/agiledreamteam/mycompany/verification/).

 Even when I leave the office, I usually continue to write code at home.
 Most recently.